EcoDynIZW/Louvrier_2021_JAnimEcol/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The project countains scripts and data to run analyses of urban mesocarnivore analyses, based on camera-trap data in Berlin.
+The project contains scripts and data to run analyses of urban mesocarnivore analyses, based on camera-trap data in Berlin.
+The doi will be provided on publication